Spotlight on Jacqueline (Jackie) Linden, Educational Initiatives Chair

 Sherree: What would you still like to do at the FWA?

-Jackie: This is my first year chairing the FWA Educational Initiatives for the FWA board.
+Jackie: This is my first year chairing Educational Initiatives for the FWA board.
 We’ve made a lot of progress this past year, especially with re-energizing the HSEF mentoring program, which became dormant during Covid.
 This past year, we’ve received additional funding for this program and plan to grow the HSEF mentoring program from a single grade of seven mentees to 20 mentees spanning three grades.
 We’ve introduced new workshops at HSEF and have more planned.
 We’re also brainstorming ways to increase funding for all our mentoring programs and collaboration among them.

 Sherree: What career advice do you have for our current and prospective members?